 In case of allergic reaction, do not rinse with water!
 The best way to remove oil is to apply liquid dishwashing soap to dry skin where the oil is present.
 Rub gently until you are certain that the oil has been removed before rinsing, usually at least 30 seconds.

 It is strongly recommended that pregnant or breastfeeding women consult with a professional physician or aromatherapist before using essential oils or other herbal remedies.
+You may also consult the searchable database in our Safe Essential Oils for Children and Babies article, but keep in mind that that's no substitute for consulting a knowledgeable healthcare professional who can evaluate how particular herbs and essential oils will interact with YOUR body.

 What to do if you don't want to make your own massage oil